 “There are two kinds of knowledge: knowledge of religion and knowledge of the body.” ~ Prophet Mohammed (a.s.)

-Due to it’s natural hormone content it increases bone density, smoothes the skin, increases circulation and helps to have a restful sleep.
+Due to it’s natural hormone and calcium content the Red Clover increases bone density, smoothes the skin, increases circulation and helps to have a restful sleep.
 It is also very useful for the treatment of Asthma and Bronchities.
 I have also heard of people who drank Red Clover tea against mental health issues such as depression and they reported an easing of their symptoms.
-Red Clover is also known to be a blood purifier, expelling toxins form the blood and inner organs.
+Red Clover is also known to be a blood purifier, expelling toxins form the blood and inner organs (liver).

 “Due to it’s natural hormone content it increases bone density, smoothes the skin, increases circulation and helps to have a restful sleep.”

 A full treatment with Red Clover takes about 120 days (3 months).
-I recommend to drink 2-3 cups of Red Clover infusion daily for this period.
+I recommend to drink 2-3 cups of Red Clover infusion daily for a curative de-tox program.